 If so, you’re not alone.

-We regularly meet companies telling us that they want to switch to dynamic content delivery and adopt Fluid Topics, but they first they feel they need to move to structured content authoring, choose a Content Management Solution, and migrate all of their content.
+We regularly meet companies telling us that they want to switch to dynamic content delivery and adopt Fluid Topics, but they first feel they need to move to structured content authoring, choose a Content Management Solution, and migrate all of their content.
 They often believe that they must entirely overhaul their tech doc production process and are concerned about the complexity and risks of such an endeavor.

 The truth is you can move to dynamic content delivery and improve user experience without needing to re-architect your content.
 The most efficient way to go is to start by setting up a modern delivery solution first, and once in place, adapt your tools and writing processes at your pace, and at a lower cost and risk.